A fractal uncertainty principle for Bergman spaces and analytic wavelets: Fractal uncertainty principles for the Bergman space

 The \emph{analytic wavelets} are the functions $\psi _{0}^{\alpha }$ defined via their Fourier transforms by

-As proven recently in \cite{AnalyticWavelet}, $W_{\psi }f(z)$ only leads to analytic (Bergman) phase spaces for this special choice of $\psi $ (up to a phase factor).
-Nevertheless, it became usual to name $W_{\psi }f(z)$ as the analytic wavelet transform, due to the discard of negative frequencies.\ We will write
+As proven recently in \cite{AnalyticWavelet}, $W_{\psi} f(z)$ leads to analytic (Bergman) phase spaces only for this special choice of $\psi $ (up to a phase factor).
+Nevertheless, it is customary to refer to $W_{\psi }f(z)$ as the analytic wavelet transform, due to the discard of negative frequencies.
+We will write

-where $dz$ is the Lebesgue measure on\ $\mathbb{C}^{+}$.\ The orthogonality relations for the wavelet transform
+where $d z$ is the Lebesgue measure on\ $\CC^{+}$.
+The orthogonality relations for the wavelet transform